faithchapel/mp-rest-documentation/README.md

 # Ministry Platform REST API Documentation
 Basic documentation on how to work with the Ministry Platform REST API.
 This is a general list of things that we have found that are not well explained through current documentation.

 This is intended as a supplement to the Swagger documentation (https://my.yourdomainname/ministryplatformapi/swagger).
 The Swagger documentation is a great resource that documents all of the REST API endpoints, and expected input and output.
 This document is not intended as a replacement for Swagger, but simply as an extension to fill in some gaps that are not included in that documentation.

+Some endpoints documented in Swagger are duplicated here for clarity and quick reference.
+For full details on those endpoints refer to Swagger.
+All examples given use the Tables resource, however the concepts should apply to most other resources available through the REST API.

 ## Table of Contents
 - [Ministry Platform REST Documentation](#ministry-platform-rest-documentation)